boomerang-io/flow.service.listener/README.md

 ### Configuration Properties

-#### Required Components
+#### Required Component Properties

-There are two main components that require to be configured to ensure an end-to-end working condition of the service, [NATS Jetstream][13] and Workflow Service:
+There are two main components that require to be configured to ensure an end-to-end working condition of the service, Workflow Service and [NATS Jetstream][13] related properties for [Eventing Library][7]:

-1. [NATS Jetstream][13] properties<sup id="ref-footnote-1">[1](#footnote-1)</sup>:
-   - `eventing.jetstream.server.url` - the URL for connecting to [NATS Jetstream][13].
-   - `eventing.jetstream.stream.name` - the name of the Jetstream stream to connect to.
-If the stream doesn't exists, it will be automatically created by `lib-jetstream`.
-   - `eventing.jetstream.stream.subject` - the subject name for the stream if this is created.
-Visit <https://docs.nats.io/jetstream/concepts/streams> for more information.
-   - `eventing.jetstream.consumer.push.name` - the name of the Jetstream push-based consumer to subscribe to.
-If the consumer doesn't exists, it will be automatically created by `lib-jetstream`.
-   - `eventing.jetstream.consumer.push.delivery-subject` - the subject to deliver observed messages from Jetstream.
-Visit <https://docs.nats.io/jetstream/concepts/consumers#deliversubject> for more information.
-   - `eventing.jetstream.consumer.pull.name` - the name of the Jetstream pull-based consumer to subscribe to.
-If the consumer doesn't exists, it will be automatically created by `lib-jetstream`.

-2. Workflow Service properties:
+1. Workflow Service properties:
    - `workflow.service.host` - the host where Workflow Service is running.
    - `workflow.service.url.execute` - the URL to connect to for Workflow Service.
    - `workflow.service.url.validateToken` - the URL used for token validation.

+2. Eventing-related properties<sup id="ref-footnote-1">[1](#footnote-1)</sup>:
+   - `eventing.nats.server.urls` - a list of URL strings for connecting to one ore more [NATS][15] servers.
+   - `eventing.jetstream.stream.name` - the name of the Jetstream stream to connect to.
+If the stream doesn't exists, it will be automatically created by `lib-eventing`.
+   - `eventing.jetstream.stream.subject` - the subject name for the stream.
+Visit <https://docs.nats.io/jetstream/concepts/streams> for more information on stream subject naming convention.
+   - `eventing.jetstream.stream.storage-type` - the storage type of the Jetstream stream.
+This property is relevant only if the stream doesn't exist on the server and has to be created.
+Can be set only to `File` or `Memory`.

-#### Other Properties
+#### Other Optional Properties

-- `eventing.jetstream.enabled` - defines the type of event forwarding - the events are forwarded to [NATS Jetstream][13] if enabled, to Workflow Service otherwise.
+- `eventing.enabled` - defines the type of event forwarding - the events are forwarded to [NATS Jetstream][13] if enabled, to Workflow Service otherwise.
+Defaults to `false`.
 - `eventing.auth.enabled` - enables authorization for exposed eventing APIs.
+Defaults to `false`
+- `eventing.nats.server.reconnect-wait-time` - the time to wait between reconnect attempts to the same server.
+Defaults to `PT10S`, meaning 10 seconds.
+- `eventing.nats.server.reconnect-max-attempts` - the maximum number of reconnect attempts.
+Use `0` to turn off auto-reconnect.
+Use `-1` to turn on infinite reconnects.
+Defaults to `-1`.

 ## Usage